 The origin of e-payments is from the first half of the 90s when American Express issued the first plastic credit card in 1958.
 Later, in 1994 Stanford Federal Credit Union offered online Internet banking services to all of its members which boosted online transactions and online payment processing came into the limelight.

-For businesses, online payments not only increase productivity and efficiency but also offer new opportunities for international trades to thousands of credit card companies.
+Online payments increase productivity and efficiency for businesses and offer new opportunities for international trade to thousands of credit card companies.

 → The Popularization of Credit Card Payment Processing

-In the business-to-consumer (B2C) world, businesses of all sizes use the card processing method to get payments for all goods and services.
-Due to their convenience, simplicity, speed, and reliability, credit card payments are the most popular contactless payment method.
+In the business-to-consumer (B2C) world, businesses of all sizes use card processing to get payments for all goods and services.
+Due to their convenience, simplicity, speed, and reliability, credit card payments are one of the most popular payment methods.

 → The State of Credit Card Usage

 As per a report, U.S. consumers, on average, use 25.3% of their credit card limits.
 People belonging to Generation X have the highest average revolving credit utilization rates at 31% (as of May 2020).